France and Colombia

 - Colombian Ambassador to France: Federico Renjifo Vélez (since November 2013)

-Relations between France and Colombia are growing stronger, and high-level contacts take place regularly.
-A few months after his being sworn in, President Juan Manual Santos visited Paris in January 2011.
+Relations between France and Colombia have improved considerably.
+A few months after being sworn in, President Juan Manual Santos visited Paris in January 2011.
 Mr Santos was re-elected in June 2014 and paid a further official visit to France on 26-27 January 2015.
-During the meeting between the two Presidents, a Franco-Colombian Strategic Committee (CSFC) was launched.
-It consists of eminent French and Colombian personalities from various backgrounds (business, culture, academics, civil society), and aims to strengthen the bilateral relationship.
+The meeting between the two Presidents was an opportunity to announce the organization of reciprocal cultural seasons (French Season in Colombia from December 2016, then the Colombian Season in France in the second half of 2017) and to launch a France-Colombia Strategic Committee made up of leading French and Colombian figures from various spheres (business, culture, academia, civil society) with the aim of strengthening our bilateral relationship.
 Mr Santos was previously received in Paris by the French President, François Hollande, on 7 November 2014 for a working lunch on the peace process in Colombia.
-Bilateral meetings between members of government are held regularly.
 Further to the official visit of President Santos to Paris, the French Prime Minister, Manuel Valls, visited Bogota on 25 June 2015.
-During the visit, 17 bilateral agreements were signed (France-Colombia Year 2017; tax agreement; €275 million “climate loan" from the Agence française de développement (French Development Agency, AFD); academic agreements, such as on the creation of an international observatory on ending violence; decentralized cooperation; working holiday agreement, etc.).
-The French Minister of State for Development and Francophonie, Ms Annick Girardin, visited Medellín in October 2015 (inauguration of the French school (Lycée), meeting with the French community, etc.).
+During the visit, 17 bilateral agreements were signed (tax agreement; €275 million “climate loan" from the Agence française de développement (French Development Agency, AFD); academic agreements, such as on the creation of an international observatory on ending violence; decentralized cooperation; working holiday agreement, etc.).

 http://www.tresor.economie.gouv.fr/Pays/colombie (in French)